Summer & Winter Vacation

 It may seem a bit premature to begin planning for the summer after your first year of study in the U. S., but it is important for students to plan early.
 Many international student return to their home countries at their own expense and are often successful in finding jobs.
 Ruoyang Yin, '07 worked for the China Sun Media Group as a production assistant for a documentary series called "66 Places of a Lifetime."
 For many other students this option may be neither practical nor desirable.

 International students at Carleton College enter the United States on a student visa, which, with special permission, allows for employment related to a student's academic major.
-If students wish to remain in the U.S., they may take advantage of the services offered by the Carleton College Career Center and the Associate Director of the Office of Intercultural & International Life in arranging to find internships or employment.
+If students wish to remain in the U.S., they may take advantage of the services offered by the Carleton College Career Center in arranging to find internships or employment.

 Students must realize that securing summer employment is a time-consuming and uncertain task; they must begin their search early.

 Students who have secured internships in the united States have had varied and rewarding experiences.
 Nozomi Naoi, '06 was involved with the re-cataloging project of the Boston Museum of Fine Arts' Japanese Print Collection.
 Jipei Zhang, '06 interned with the Department of Employment and Economic Development working on Minnesota Governor Tim Pawlenty's trade mission to China.

 However, students must also remain aware that ONLY lawful employment is permitted; they must complete the necessary procedures for procurement of official work permission with the OIIL Staff.

 Students must contact OIIL if they plan to work, either paid or unpaid.
 (See also "employment" information in the visa section of this handbook)